 "White nationalism is the greatest threat to peace""White nationalism is the greatest threat to peace," Fr.
-Brian Massingale, S.J., stated in accepting the Pax Christi USA 2021 Teacher of Peace Award.
+Bryan Massingale, S.J., stated in accepting the Pax Christi USA 2021 Teacher of Peace Award.

 Massingale challenged Pax Christi -- and challenges all of us -- that we must not only be anti-war and pro-nonviolence.
 "You must also make explicit linkage between peacemaking, racism, consumerism, and ecological justice.
 And you have to be LGBTQ inclusive."